spectrocloud/librarium/content/docs/14-troubleshooting/04-cluster-deployment.md

     ```

 	- If all the pods are operating correctly, verify their connection with the Palette API.
-		- For Clusters using Gateway, verify the connection between the Installer and Gateway instance:
+		- For clusters using Gateway, verify the connection between the Installer and Gateway instance:
         ```shell
            curl -k https://<KUBE_API_SERVER_IP>:6443
         ```